Outputs Tab

 - Download artifacts to inspect or reuse locally

-- Upload artifacts such as existing Terraform state to import environments (must be named
+- Upload file such as existing Terraform state to import environments (must be named

 tfstate.json)